Prajwol-Chhetri/66DaysofData/README.md

 **Day8 of 66DaysOfData :books:**
-- **Mathematics for Machine Learning: Linear Algebra:** On my eigth day of #66DaysofData I learned how to calculate the size of a vector.
+- **Mathematics for Machine Learning: Linear Algebra:** On my eighth day of #66DaysofData I learned how to calculate the size of a vector.
 I also learned about the dot product of vectors, projection and cosion dot product.
 Finally I did some execises on them.
 Excited on my journey ahead!!
 - **Topics:**
   - Modulus & Inner Product